Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Discussion and Threats to Validity

 \section{Discussion and Threats to Validity}

-For the benchmark models and requirements we consider, our results show that \NAMESIMULINK is more effective in detecting failure-revealing test cases than the baseline frameworks with no significant performance overhead.
-Additionally, \NAMESIMULINK was able to generate a failure-revealing test case for CC4 the baselines could not find.
-Finally, \NAMESIMULINK was able to generate a failure-revealing test case for our case study.
-Based on these results, we recommend the following workflow.
-Engineers should initially use SBST frameworks based on automated fitness functions since they do not require manual effort to define the fitness functions and may already return failure-revealing test cases.
-If no failure-revealing test case is detected, engineers should use SBST frameworks based on manually defined fitness functions since they guide the search toward portions of the input domain that are more likely to contain failures.
-Finally, engineers should use SBST frameworks that combine automatically generated and manually defined fitness functions and can detect failures other frameworks can not find.
+For the benchmark models and requirements we considered, our results show that \NAMESIMULINK is more effective in detecting failure-revealing test cases than the baseline frameworks with no significant runtime performance overhead.
+Additionally, \NAMESIMULINK was able to generate a failure-revealing test case for CC4 that the baselines could not find.
+Finally, \NAMESIMULINK was able to generate a failure-revealing test case for our case studies.
+Based on these results, a possible workflow for the use of \NAME is as follows: Engineers should initially use SBST frameworks based on automated fitness functions since they do not require manual effort to be defined and may already return failure-revealing test cases.
+If no failure-revealing test case is detected, engineers should use SBST frameworks based on manually defined fitness functions since they guide the search toward portions of the input domain more likely to contain failures.
+Finally, engineers should use SBST frameworks that combine automatically generated and manually defined fitness functions and can detect failures other frameworks cannot find.
+Note that this workflow is only one of the possible workflows for using \NAME, which is proposed based on the results of our empirical investigation.
+Future experiments and empirical analysis may confirm the benefits of this workflow in practice or suggest new workflow usages for \NAME.

+In the following section, we reflect on the novelty of the proposed solution, the definition and use of the manual fitness functions, the applicability of the automatic fitness functions, and \NAME in general.
+Finally, we discuss the threats to the validity of our results.

+\textbf{Novelty}: Developing techniques that enable the generation of failure-revealing test cases effectively and efficiently is a widely known software engineering problem~\cite{papadakis2019mutation,5210118}.
+No existing solution enables engineers to combine automatically generated and manually defined fitness functions.
+Therefore, \NAME is a significant technical contribution: it improves the research literature and practice by introducing a novel and new solution and extensively evaluates the solution on existing benchmarks from the literature and two representative case studies.

+\textbf{Manual fitness function definition and use}: To define the manual fitness function, engineers need to consider the requirement under analysis and the model behaviors, and guide the search toward portions of the input domains that more likely contain failure-revealing test cases.
+We designed manual fitness functions by reverse engineering the models, considering each requirement, and identifying portions of the input domains that we believed more likely contained failure-revealing test cases. \NAMEMANUAL is executed for each assumption-requirement combination — when a specific combination is considered, the automatically-generated and manually-derived fitness functions associated with that requirement are considered.
+Therefore, the manual fitness function designed for one requirement cannot harm the search with respect to another requirement.
+Even if manual fitness functions are defined for each requirement, manual fitness functions can be reused (and be useful) for multiple requirements.
+For example, as shown in \Cref{tab:inputs}, the requirements CC1 and CC3 share the same manual fitness function.